Co-de-iT/DesignByData_EPC_2019/README.md

 Please note that this material is a compendium to the workshop, so many implied instructions, premises and cautions given during the dat-to-day development have not been included.

-Tools used: Rhinoceros 3D v6 (includes Grasshopper), Visual Studio 2017
+Tools used: Rhinoceros 3D v6 (includes Grasshopper), Visual Studio 2017.

-Directory structure is as follows.
+---

 ## @ references